mongodb/docs/mongodb/source/operators.rst

 .. highlight_language: javascript
 .. highlight:: javascript

-This document contains a reference to all operators available in the query interface of MongoDB version |version|.
+This document contains a reference to all :term:`operators` used with MongoDB in version |version|.

-In these examples replace ``db`` and ``collection`` in ``db.collection.find`` with the names of your databases and collections as necessary.

-TODO develop more clear examples for collection field, field1, value, value1 etc. This gets confusing, but needs to be consistent and generic.
+TODO possibly develop more clear examples for collection field, field1, value, value1 etc. This gets confusing, but needs to be consistent and generic.

 Query Selectors
 ---------------